nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 --------------------------

-Plan very carefully before enabling encryption because it is not reversible via the ownCloud Web interface.
+Plan very carefully before enabling encryption because it is not reversible via the Nextcloud Web interface.
 If you lose your encryption keys your files are not recoverable.
 Always have backups of your encryption keys stored in a safe location, and consider enabling all recovery options.